xiangp126/Let-Tmux/README.md

-- Thanks for the development of such wonderful tools - Tmux

-- This project aims to deploy tmux latest released version by 'onekey' stroke
+- This project aims to deploy tmux latest on Linux by 'onekey' stroke

-- Automatically generating dynamic env txt, no need extra PATH set
+- Automatically generating dynamic env txt, need not set extra PATH

-- Verified on Ubuntu | CentOS 6 & 7, brew install preferred on Mac
+- Has checked on Ubuntu | CentOS 6 & 7, brew install preferred on Mac

+- May install if needed
+    - libevent
+    - ncurses
+    - tmux

 # Quick Start
 ``` bash